 Discover the many benefits of adding vegetables and fruits to your meals.
 They are low in fat and calories, while providing fiber and other key nutrients.
 Most Americans should eat more than 3 cups — and for some, up to 6 cups — of vegetables and fruits each day.
 Vegetables and fruits don’t just add nutrition to meals.
 They can also add color, flavor, and texture.
 Explore these creative ways to bring healthy foods to your table.

 Fire up the grill

 Use the grill to cook vegetables and fruits.
 Try grilling mushrooms, carrots, peppers, or potatoes on a kabob skewer.
 Brush with oil to keep them from drying out.
-Grilled fruits like peaches, pineapple, or mangos add great flavor to a cookout.
+Grilled fruits like peaches, pineapple, or mangoes add great flavor to a cookout.

 Expand the flavor of your casseroles